keptn/lifecycle-toolkit/docs/docs/getting-started/lifecycle-management.md

 Additionally `promotionTasks` are present in the `KeptnAppContext`.
-These are aimed to be executed after the Deployment and all pre/post-deployment tasks and evaluation are executed successfully.
+These are aimed to be executed after the Deployment and all pre/post-deployment tasks and evaluations are executed successfully.
 They should serve one purpose - to promote the application to another stage (for example from `dev` to `prod`).
 A promotion task is defined as a `KeptnTaskDefinition`: